RobSimpsonHove/PD2SQL/src/README.md

+# PD2SQL Extracts data or SQL from Portrait Dialogue domain
+# Use in conjunction with FF2PE to load flat files into Explorer

 # Files:
 *pd2sql.py* - Generates SQL, and/or flat files for selected groups in Portrait Dialogue
-            - Use in conjunction with FF2PE to load flat files into Explorer

 *pd2sql.properties*   - Configuration, points to Domain, database, and optionally selected groups